Research

 Research statement

-My aim is to use state-of-the-art empirical techiques to conduct high-level research of which the outcomes have a clear policy relevance.
+My aim is to use state-of-the-art empirical techniques to conduct high-quality research of which the outcomes have a clear policy relevance.
 During my years as a PhD student, I have specialized in multiple empirical techniques and have gained experience in working with very large datasets such as credit registry data.
 I use these skills to fill important gaps in the literature on macroprudential policy effectiveness, monetary policy transmission, and financial stability.
-During the next years, I plan to extend my research agenda, publish my ongoing work in highly-esteemed academic journals, and continue to communicate my findings to the relevant actors.

 Publications